npmcdn-to-unpkg-bot/Jam/README.md

 ### Deploying Project Locally

-After cloning and prior to starting the Django Development Server in the cloned folder run the command:
+After cloning and prior to starting the Django Development Server, you must first install the require dependcies using the command:
-(myproject_env)$ pip install -r requirements.txt
+`(myproject_env)$ pip install -r requirements.txt`
-This will install the neccessary project dependencies.

 To start the Django Development Server run command:
-(myproject_env)$ python3 manage.py runserver
+`(myproject_env)$ python3 manage.py runserver`

   **Note:**
-  Parts of this project are dependent on running the server in Python 3 (which is what I have defined in my runtime.txt file) instead of 2.7.
-Particularly, in the pitchfork_api.py, which uses an imported package named `pitchfork` does not work with Python 2.*.
+  Parts of this project are dependent on running the server in Python 3 (which is what I have defined in my runtime.txt file) instead of 2.7, particularly, in pitchfork_api.py, which uses an imported package named `pitchfork` that does not work with Python 2.*.
 You may find more about the issues involving that particular package [here](https://github.com/michalczaplinski/pitchfork).

 In your browser of choice, visit URL: http://127.0.0.1:8000/time/